 Sample questions and guidance

 Sample MCQ questions and answers and a copy of the answer sheet for the Physics component are provided, as are instructions for candidates to follow during the examination.
-Anatomy examination advice is also available and a demonstration site of the new platform will be made available in January 2018.
+Anatomy examination advice is also available and a demonstration site of the new platform will be made available on Friday 16 February 2018.